-Fiber (estimated dry matter content) = 4.4%
+Fiber (estimated dry matter content) = 5.6%

 |Estimated Nutrient Content

-|Dry Matter Basis||36%||18%||39%|
+|Dry Matter Basis

-|Calorie Weighted Basis||30%||37%||33%|
+|Calorie Weighted Basis

-The first ingredient in this dog food is duck.
-Although it is a quality item, raw duck contains about 80% water.
+The first ingredient in this dog food is salmon.
+Although it is rich in omega-3 fatty acids, raw salmon contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The second ingredient is turkey meal.
-Turkey meal is considered a meat concentrate and contains nearly 300% more protein than fresh turkey.
+The second ingredient is salmon meal.
+Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.

-The third ingredient is sweet potato.
-Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
+The fifth ingredient is sweet potato.
+Sweet potatoes are a gluten-free source of complex carbohydrates in dog food.
 They are naturally rich in dietary fiber and beta carotene.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

-And less costly plant-based products like this can notably boost the total protein reported on the label — a factor that must be considered when judging the actual meat content of this dog food.
+In addition, legumes contain about 25% protein, a factor that must also be considered when judging the meat content of this dog food.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Canidae product.

-With five notable exceptions…
+With 5 notable exceptions…

 Next, we note the inclusion of dried fermentation products in this recipe.
-Fermentation products are typically added to provide enzymes to aid the animal with digestion.
+Fermentation products are typically added as probiotics to aid with digestion.

-As a group, the brand features an average protein content of 36% and a mean fat level of 19%.
-Together, these figures suggest a carbohydrate content of 36% for the overall product line.
+As a group, the brand features an average protein content of 32% and a mean fat level of 16%.
+Together, these figures suggest a carbohydrate content of 44% for the overall product line.

-And a fat-to-protein ratio of about 53%.
+And a fat-to-protein ratio of about 48%.

 Above-average protein.
-Above-average fat.
+Near-average fat.
 And below-average carbs when compared to a typical dry dog food.